ItzSaza/NDIP/README.md

 Live server (if running) `5500`

-initialize the nodejs package (if starting out fresh):
+initialize the nodejs package (if starting out fresh-from scratch):
 ----------------------------------------------------------------
 package is already created so don't do this on the files on the github repo,